nRFCloud/device-simulator-v2/README.md

 You can name the device whatever you want with the `-d` option.
 If not present, it will be named `nrfsim-<random 21 digits>`.

-### Associate device to your account
+### Onboard a device to your account
-This will create a new device and associate it to the account for the API key.
+This example will onboard a device to nRF Cloud by creating a new simulated device and associating it to the user's team.
+The user's API key authenticates the REST request.
+A default device shadow will be created in the style of the Asset Tracker v2 (atv2) sample firmware.
+For the pre-connect mode of onboarding, the device simulator will create and provide self-signed certificates in the onboarding process.
 ```
-npx @nrfcloud/device-simulator-v2 -k <api key> -a -t atv2
+npx @nrfcloud/device-simulator-v2 -k <api key> -t atv2 -a preconnect
 ```

 ### Simulate sensor outputs
-Include any combination of the options listed after `-s` below:
+After creating and onboarding your device, you can include any combination of the options listed after `-s` below, to simulate the device sending messages containing device sensor data:
 ```
-npx @nrfcloud/device-simulator-v2 -k <api key> -a -d <device ID you already associated> -s gps,acc,device,temp
+npx @nrfcloud/device-simulator-v2 -k <api key> -d <device ID you already onboarded> -s gps,acc,device,temp
 ```
-*Note!
-Usually the `-a` is not necessary, since the device is already associated to your account.
-However, due to bug IRIS-3450, this does not always work.
-Adding the `-a` is harmless and is a workaround for now.*

 *Note!
 Including `device` in the list will generate a LOT of device info messages which may overrun your Web browser.
 Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.*

 *Note!
 The `acc` option sends FLIP accelerometer messages, simulating the device being flipped right-side-up or upside-down.
 This was a feature of the Asset Tracker v1 firmware example that has been removed for the currently supported Asset Tracker v2.*